 On June 8, 2021, the Company purchased and acquired substantially all of the assets and assumed certain liabilities of Workforce Solutions Group, Inc. (WSG) for a purchase price of \$25.0 million in cash and \$5.0 million in shares (or 307,730 shares) of the Company's common stock.
-The parties agreed to a final net working capital reduction of \$1.1 million which was received in the fourth quarter of 2021.
+The parties agreed to a final net working capital reduction of \$1.1 million, which was received in the fourth quarter of 2021.
 The transaction was treated as a purchase of assets for income tax purposes.

 The sellers are also eligible to receive an earnout based on the business' performance through three years after the acquisition date that could provide up to an additional \$15.0 million in cash.
-The current portion of the liability of \$7.5 million is included in current portion of earnout liability and the non-current portion of \$7.5 million is included in non-current earnout liability on the condensed consolidated balance sheets.
+In the third quarter of 2022, the Company determined that the contingent consideration earnout was achieved for the 2021 through 2022 period and, as a result, the Company made a \$7.5 million earnout payment.
+The remaining earnout liability's carrying amount of \$7.5 million is included in current portion of earnout liability on the condensed consolidated balance sheets.
 See Note 10 - Fair Value Measurements.